Requirements & Application Process

 The EB-3 visa is a third preference employment-based green card for skilled, professional, or other workers.
 EB-3 visa requirements are somewhat less stringent than the EB-1 and EB-2; As a result, the wait often takes more time.

 EB-3 Visa Requirements

 - Skilled: two years of training, experience, or job education (sometimes relevant post-secondary education)

-- or in some cases less than 2 years’ experience in order to become proficient (defined as”unskilled”).
+- Other/Unskilled: or in some cases less than two years of training or experience

 While the process of applying for permanent residency is ongoing, the spouse may apply for an Employment Authorization Document (EAD), which lets them work freely in the country.

 EB-3 Visa Requirements & Qualification